Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * Drop scheduled 1-1 meetings in favor of an office hours approach
 * Encourage development teams to choose their own process and tools

-Like Goldilocks, we have to find quick ways to try potential solutions.
-Otherwise, we will not only be eating the wrong porridge but sitting in the wrong chair and sleeping in the wrong bed as well.
+We have to find quick ways to try potential solutions or we will not only be eating the wrong porridge but sitting in the wrong chair and sleeping in the wrong bed as well.

 ### How to make the third bowl available
-When we open the door to changing process the problem becomes there are many solutions out there and many of them fully justify the manifesto's warning to stick to face-to-face.
-But the internet these days is much different from when the manifesto was written, and so we know a few things about how we prefer to operate online:
+There are many communications solutions out there and many of them fully justify the manifesto's warning to stick to face-to-face.
+But these days we know a few things about how we prefer to operate online:
 * Questions - almost every developer is happy when a question can be answered by online interactions and a meeting avoided
 * Status - we are all used to checking status of nearly everything online these days